Table below displays the possible QA flags:

 Similar, when using a converter (if required), the converter takes the target-path as an argument.
 The converter is using this path when converting an attribute (k) with value (v) located at that JSON path.

-These attributes supports JPath syntax.
+These attributes support JPath syntax.

 Below is a table with some examples:

-JSON | Binding / Target (JSON) Path | Remarks |
+| JSON | Binding / Target (JSON) Path | Remarks |

 { "no2" : 15.232 } |